-The mathematical modeling uses an exponential approximation of the Na+ current.
-I previously showed (with Wulfram Gerstner) that, when augmented with adaptative currents, this leads to a simple model that is a good approximation of (single-compartment) Hodgkin-Huxley models, the adaptive exponential integrate-and-fire model (1-4).
+The mathematical modeling used an exponential approximation of the Na+ current (although it can be done with a more accurate Boltzmann approximation).
+I previously showed (with Wulfram Gerstner) that, when augmented with adaptive currents, this leads to a simple model that is a good approximation of (single-compartment) Hodgkin-Huxley models, the adaptive integrate-and-fire model (1-4).

 We then showed that our adaptive threshold model could predict spike threshold dynamics in vivo (12).
 I also showed how a model with adaptive threshold can produce responses that do not depend on input amplitude (9).
 We used this model to predict the responses of auditory neurons to sounds with various levels (10).